Skip to content

 Front loader filled with gravel being driven in front of woodland

-Construction will be ongoing throughout the autumn | © National Trust/Andrew Davies
+Construction has been ongoing throughout the autumn and winter, ready for spring 2026 | © National Trust/Andrew Davies

-We hope these changes will:
+We hope these improvements will:

-• Improve local connectivity between the site and freely accessible paths.
+• improve local connectivity between the site and freely accessible paths

 Improving natural habitats at the same time